RTEMS/rtems-docs/user/bsps/bsps-x86_64.rst

 Build Configuration Options
 ---------------------------

-There are no options available to ``configure`` at build time, at the moment.
+There are no BSP configuration options available at build time.

 Testing with QEMU
 -----------------